 document.lastModified :

-Caution: The broadband Antenna System described here and on associated pages MAY NOT WORK FOR YOU !
-It cannot operate well in every possible environment.
+Caution: The broadband Antenna Systems described here and on associated pages MAY NOT WORK FOR YOU !
+They cannot operate well in every possible environment.
 Even with modifications and adjustments being identified and described and with very considerable extra effort there will be situations too difficult to manage.
-An entirely different receive system approach such as a Hybrid Antenna System may be required.
+An entirely different receive system approach may be required.

 [Important Note:] As of the time of writing, this page is scarcely more than an incomplete outline of tasks in an ongoing process of deploying and optimizing a Single Antenna system.
 A great deal more information and a lot of effort will be necessary to reach the full potential of a given user's situation and desires.
 If you assemble and deploy this kit and discover design improvements or techniques that improve it, PLEASE share these with the greater community at HamSCI-Antenna-Project@groups.io so that others may benefit from what you contribute.
 No single site or individual can hope to provide all the best advice !